ormsolutions/NORMA/README.md

 3. `devenv WHATEVER.VS20xx.sln` where xx again matches your version.
 If you get the wrong solution file you'll get a solution upgrade warning message.
 Just cancel and try with the solution file that matches your Visual Studio version.
 Just remember that you need to launch the VS version to open these projects from inside an environment where you've run the correspond `VS20xx` batch file--you can't just double click them in your file explorer.
 4. F5 to launch VS and you'll get an instance where you can open or create a .orm file and hit your breakpoints.
 5. If you pull or commit, make sure you run `Buildvs20xx /t:Rebuild` to reset the registry with the right version, and rerun `BuildDevToolsVS20xx /t:Rebuild` if you see any build issues.

+### Installer changes with VS2026

+Visual Studio 2022 had the same build process as the two prior versions.
+However, Visual Studio 2026 has made significant modifications to the in-development installation process.

+VS2022 always installed the created .vsix file to the per-user directory under USER\AppData\Local.
+The directory structure also followed the Extensions\ORM Solutions\Natural ORM Architect\1.0.30XX.Y pattern.
+However, with
+VS2026 this automatic deployment does not trigger unless the project also builds the .pkgdef file (which checked in and maintained in the NORMA codebase, so not dynamically built).
+This means installation is always done by running the generated .vsix file using the VSIXInstaller utility.
+This heavyweight (or full) installation has led to a number of changes.

+1. The build now produces an installVSIX.bat file in the output directory (VSIXInstall\VSIXOnly\bin\Debug) and prints the name of the this file for you to copy and run.
+It is actually not possible for MSBuild to run this because it is one of the executables that VSIXInstaller.exe checks is NOT running before installing, so VSIXInstaller will fail every time during the build.
+It is easy enough to copy/paste this file name from the build output and run it manually from a command prompt.
+2. VSIXInstaller always installs into a generated directory name.
+There is no way to know this directory name before installation (unlike the provided installer for the prior versions), so there is quite literally no where to copy files to until after the installer has run.
+After you have run the installer a rebuild will automatically place new binaries and symbol files in the correct locations, but before an install you will see a message indicating that deployment is not possible.
+Once you have installed you should only have to reinstall when you commit a change, which changes the package version numbers to match the git history.
+Otherwise, unless you are changing cached items like menus or item templates, there is no need to rerun the installer because all of the individual build files can trace the install location and update it.
+However, you must match the VSIXPerUser setting that was present when the installer was built.
+3. VSIXInstaller always respects the settings for global (administrative rights) installation versus per-user installation.
+Previously, the development process always placed files in the Exp visual studio instance in the per-user location, regardless of the actual settings.
+This is no longer the case.
+If you want a per-user install (faster, and admin rights are generally not needed to build) then you must set the VSIXPerUser=1 environment variable before building.
+This is highly recommended.
+Note that the generated installVSIX.bat file does not uninstall the opposite sku, so you should pull the uninstall line from that file and run it before switching versions.
+However, the best approach is simply to always set
+VSIXPerUser=1.
+To facilitate this as the standard approach I have added this to the VS2026.bat file.
+4. The correct PLiX.vsix file must still be in the VSIXInstall\VSIX only directory to build.
+This file is different for per-user settings and called PLiX.PerUser.vsix.
+You must place the matching file in VSIXInstall\VSIXOnly or installation will fail.

 ## DSL-generated Files
 Note that if you need to regenerate .dsl files you will need to make some modifications to the Microsoft-installed .tt generators for the DSL library.
 Please contact mcurland@live.com for instructions on how to do this.
 You will not need this unless you modify a .dsl file.